Back on Track Indiana

 Please note: While many outdoor areas are open, they will close if they become overcrowded and the state's social distancing guidelines are not adhered to.
 Please do your part to keep these amazing opportunities for outdoor recreation open for everyone.

 OPEN: Most parks remain open for visitors to use the trails, parking lots and some of the beaches for strolling.
-Lifeguards are no longer available at any of the area beaches.
+Lifeguards are currently not available at the area's beaches.
 This includes Indiana Dunes State Park and National Park.
+On these national and state government properties masks are required indoors as well as outdoors where you cannot socially distance.
 For more information on beaches that are open, click here.

 Families can go outside and take a walk, run, ride a bike, geocache, go fishing or boating, but they should continue to practice social distancing by remaining six feet away from other people.
 Playgrounds may reopen with the recommendation to wash hands and use hand sanitizer frequently.

 Golf courses may be open as well as community pools, tennis and basketball courts.
 Hunting is also permitted.

 OPEN: Campgrounds may open with social distancing limitations and sanitation precautions.

 OPEN: Hotels and motels are allowed to be open.